Archtec-io/fireworkz/README.md

 It adds some firework rockets.

-A fork of 'new_fireworks' mod.
+A fork of 'new_fireworks' mod from googol.

 ## Instructions